CCRGeneticsBranch/Oncogenomics_NF_WF/README.md

 ## AWS_MVP_HPC

-This is a code repository and a living document describing ideas, "how-tos", slideshows etc. related to the Minimal Viable Product (MVP) to be built for the Genetics Branch (GB) on AWS (Cloud One).
+This is a code repository and a living document describing ideas, "how-tos", slideshows etc. related to the Proof of Concept(POC) to be built for the Genetics Branch (GB) on AWS (Cloud One).

 > <ins>Disclaimer</ins>: There are two parallel efforts underway for the _"cloudification"_ of GB, namely,
 >